- Academics

 Upon graduation, a student completing the MPH curriculum in Global Public Health will be able to:

-- Evaluate determinants of global public health based on one or more of the five major public health perspectives: systems and policies, epidemiology, biostatistics, environmental and occupational health, or health education and behavioral science;
+- MPH-GPH1: Evaluate determinants of global public health based on one or more of the five major public health perspectives: systems and policies, epidemiology, biostatistics, environmental and occupational health, or health education and behavioral science;

-- Describe how management of global health programs is influenced by international organizational, regulatory, or ethical frameworks;
+- MPH-GPH3: Describe how management of global health programs is influenced by international organizational, regulatory, or ethical frameworks;

-- Analyze causes of morbidity and/or mortality in major regions of the world and how they are affected by demographic, sociocultural, biological, or occupational and environmental factors; and
+- MPH-GPH5: Analyze causes of morbidity and/or mortality in major regions of the world and how they are affected by demographic, sociocultural, biological, or occupational and environmental factors; and

 Program Format and Length